iturdikulov/notes/self-hosting.md

 # Self-hosting (web services)

 > The practice of running and maintaining a website or service using a private
-> [[web_server|web server]], instead of using a service outside of someone's own
+> [[web_server]], instead of using a service outside of someone's own control.
-> control.
-Self-hosting allows users to have more control over their data,
+> Self-hosting allows users to have more control over their data, privacy, and
-> privacy, and computing infrastructure, as well as potentially saving costs and
+> computing infrastructure, as well as potentially saving costs and improving
-> improving skills.
+> skills.
 >
 > [Wikipedia](https://en.wikipedia.org/wiki/Self-hosting_\(web_services\))